JumpTask logo

 4. Become a mystery shopper in hotels and wellness spas

-Another fun and low-stress way to earn money while napping is mystery shopping.
-Hotels and wellness spas regularly hire mystery shoppers to secretly evaluate their services, like room comfort, bed quality, nap pods, and relaxation amenities.
+Another fun and low-stress way to earn extra money while napping is through hospitality mystery shopping assignments.
+Hotels and wellness spas regularly hire mystery shoppers to secretly evaluate their services, such as room comfort, bed quality, nap pods, and relaxation amenities.

-Here’s how it works: you visit the assigned location, enjoy a nap or overnight stay, and afterward provide an honest report on cleanliness, comfort, service quality, and your overall experience.
+Here’s how it works: you visit the assigned location, enjoy a nap or overnight stay, stay awake when required, and afterward provide an honest report on cleanliness, comfort, service quality, overall levels of comfort, and your overall experience.

-Payments typically range from $50–$200 per assignment, plus perks like free stays or spa treatments.
-However, keep in mind that opportunities depend heavily on your location.
-Larger cities and tourist areas usually have more available gigs.
+Payments typically range from $50 to $200 per assignment, plus perks like free stays or spa treatments.
+Opportunities depend heavily on your location, with larger cities and tourist areas usually offering more gigs.

 To start, join mystery shopping platforms like Market Force or BestMark, and regularly check for hospitality assignments.
 Being detailed and reliable in your reviews helps secure repeat assignments.